akhilsaini/aws-csa-2017/README.md

 ## Amazon History

-  - 2003 - Chris Pinkman and Benjamin Black presented a paper on what Amazon's internal infrastructure      should look like and suggested sellingit as a service
+  - 2003 - Chris Pinkman and Benjamin Black presented a paper on what Amazon's internal infrastructure      should look like and suggested selling it as a service
   - 2004 - SQS the first AWS service launched
   - 2006 - Official AWS Launch
   - 2007 - 180K devs on platform